New Laser Gate

 We have also produced an image file that you can burn onto a CD or flash drive

 to boot up into.
-The image file is:
+The image file for a 32 bit processor is:

 your computer in a nice distribution of linux, "Puppy Linux".
 After booting,